 A preliminary biowaste site inspection was conducted on the 24 April 2024 with the DFFE compliance officer, Bongumenzi Gumbi.
 It appears that only some farms are using the government jetty for wash-down activities, while all other farms were using their own facilities and discharging separately (some farms for example appear to be sending washdown water to stormwater systems, which may include biofouling).
-The ECO team send a list of the farms to Bongumenzi Gumbi for them to follow up about their waste management; no response yet (The ECO will follow up again).
-It must be ascertained if these farms are operating under a General Discharge Authorisation (GDA)/Coastal Waters Discharge Permit (CWDP) (as applicable) or not.
+The ECO team send a list of the farms to Bongumenzi Gumbi for them to follow up about their waste management; The EA and EMPr only covers sea-based activities and does not address activities occurring on land.
+As such the cleaning of biofouling off site does not fall under the scope of the EA and EMPr.
+However, as a proactive measurement the AMC is attempting to address this type of land-based challenges.
+It must be ascertained if these farms are operating under a General Discharge Authorization (GDA) /Coastal Waters Discharge Permit (CWDP).
+Internal discussions within the Department are ongoing.